LordDemonos/Quarm.Guide/_posts/2024-05-30-zeal-readme.md

 ### Nameplate Options
 #### Setup and configuration
 Zeal 5.0 and later includes options for players to adjust Player Nameplates and NPC Nameplates in game.
-In addition, Skeleton corpses now show a Nameplate.
-(Client Nameplate Bug Fix) Necromancers will now have an easier time finding their corpses.
+In addition, Skeletons now show a Nameplate.
+(Client Skeleton Nameplate Bug Fix) Necromancers will now have an easier time finding their corpses.

 The nameplate is controlled through three interfaces: